OPOL__BACKGROUND_03.png

 The OPOL Association

 The OPOL Association was set up in 1974 to facilitate and administer the OPOL Agreement.
-We are a not for profit organisation overseeing that our members meet their obligations under the OPOL Agreement.
-Our membership is made up of oil and gas operators exploring or drilling in the UKCS and the territorial waters of other designated states who mutually agree to abide by The Rules of OPOL (The OPOL Rules).
-By their membership of OPOL, operators can satisfy regulatory requirements to take financial responsibility up to the OPOL limit for any oil pollution that occurs as a result of their activities.
+We are a not-for-profit organisation overseeing that our members meet their obligations under the OPOL Agreement.
+Our membership is made up of oil and gas operators exploring or producing on the UKCS and/or the territorial waters of other designated states who agree to comply with their obligations under the OPOL Agreement (and the associated OPOL Rules).
+Through their membership of OPOL, operators can satisfy regulatory requirements to take financial responsibility up to the OPOL limits for oil pollution that occurs as a result of their activities.

-Alongside processing applications from operators to become members of OPOL, our role is to conduct annual checks to oversee compliance by members with their ongoing financial responsibility obligations.
-The Association also liaises with the regulator to provide assurance that members’ financial responsibility obligations are being met.
+Alongside processing applications from operators to become members of OPOL, our role is to conduct annual checks to oversee the compliance by members with their ongoing financial responsibility obligations.
+OPOL also consults regularly with industry regulators and other industry bodies.

 What is the purpose of The OPOL Agreement?

-2: To encourage immediate remedial action by the parties.
+2: To encourage prompt remedial action by the parties.

-3: To verify evidence of the financial responsibility (FR) of the parties to meet their obligations.
+3: To verify evidence of the financial responsibility of the parties to meet their obligations.

-4: To provide a mechanism for claims to be met up to the maximum liability under OPOL.
+4: To provide a mechanism for claims to be met up to the maximum liability limits specified in the OPOL Agreement.

 What does the OPOL Association do?